Acrisel/sequent/sequent/README.rst

     *s11* contains two processing steps *s111* and *s112* (lines 19-20).

     Finally, on line 29 the flow is executed using *myflow()*.

+    *logger* is set with in step program (line 5) to direct step logging into its dedicated log.

 Sequent Interface
 =================